Zooropa, Vertigo and Levitate

 The trails descend the south side of Traverse Mountain, facing Utah County.
-Much of the trail is sun-exposed, but shady areas can hold moisture in early spring.
+Much of the area is sun-exposed, but shady areas can hold moisture in early spring.
 The usual riding season will be May through Looking east to Timpanogos through the gambel oak.

-It's possible to do Vertigo as a shuttled ride.
+It's possible to do Vertigo or Levitate as a shuttled ride.
 The launch spot is the Eagle Crest trailhead, with pickup on Brookside Drive (see the